keboola/connection-docs/storage/buckets/sharing/index.md

 ### Enable sharing

-Open the Storage panel and navigate to the detail of bucket you want to share.
+Go to Storage and [navigate to the detail](/storage/buckets/) of bucket you want to share.

 Then click on `Enable sharing` and confirm your action.